Where to Stay in São Paulo 2026 | Best Areas + Hotel Map

 Charming converted house with courtyard, hammocks, and local tips.
 Steps from Batman Alley street art.
 The backpacker hub of São Paulo.

-Ibis Styles Faria Lima
+ibis Styles SP Faria Lima

 Pinheiros